15% OFF WHEN YOU SIGN UP TO OUR NEWSLETTER | FREE SHIPPING OVER $125*

 For those with both sensitive and blemish-prone skin, trust us, we know how difficult it can be to successfully remedy this.
+After years of using Kigelia, my skin is finally feeling (and looking!) better.
 The trouble, for the most part, lies in the fact that sensitive skin is innately more fragile and requires special care, but common methods to eradicate acne often lead to dryness, further sensitization and, ultimately, even more breakouts.
 It’s a vicious cycle that is hard to know how to break, annoyingly frustrating and quite frankly upsetting.

 The Causes Of Sensitive, Blemish-Prone Skin

 Sensitive skin is genetic and is characterized by a thin epidermis with generally lower amounts of pigment.
 (If we get technical, sensitive skin should not be confused with sensitized skin, which is caused by skincare habits and lifestyle.
 For the purposes of this article, we’ll reference both as sensitive skin.)

 With sensitive skin, the protective lipid barrier (the outermost layer) experiences water loss and also allows more irritants, allergens and microbes to get through instead of shielding them out.
 When these penetrate into the skin, they can cause inflammation, flaking, itchiness and redness.
 The result is a more negative reaction to certain topical skincare treatments that are too aggressive, leading to even more redness and irritation.